jboktor/PD_Metagenomic_Analysis/README.md

 ## Requirements
 All software used for this analysis is open source and freely available to the public.
 The majority of this analysis takes place in R-studio.
 Certain packages require an R version >= 3.6.
-We recommend updated any R version below this prior to running this analysis to 4.0.1.
+We recommend updated any R version below this prior to running this analysis to 4.0.1. - "See Things Now"
-If necessary returning to an older version of R studio following this analysis is simple.

 You may use the links below to download R and R-Studio: